BloomBooks/BloomReader/README.md

 # Status
 Bloom Reader is in active development with an official MVP release expected Fall 2017.

+Try the beta now on the [Play Store](https://play.google.com/store/search?q=%2B%22sil%20international%22%20%2B%22bloom%20reader%22&amp;c=apps).

 # Road map
 ## Prototype
 * [x] Shows a list of books on the device's storage
-* [x] user can swipe through pages to read the book
+* [x] User can swipe through pages to read the book

-Books would get onto the device by plugging into a computer and transferring files over to some known location.
+Books get onto the device by plugging into a computer and transferring files over to some known location.

 ## MVP
 * [x] Works well with 3rd party file sharing apps.